-This funding has historically been a pass through from Administrative Office of the Courts.
-For the 2020-21 school year, truancy petition filings were greatly impacted over the last two school years due to COVID-19.
+Truancy petition filings were greatly impacted over the 2019-20 and 2020-21 school years due to COVID-19.
 First, in 2019-20 with school facility closures and then again in 2020-21, with the OSPI emergency rule (Chapter 392-401A WAC).
 This emergency rule greatly reduced the number of truancy petitions that were filed that year.
 The Office of Superintendent of Public Instruction (OSPI) with the Administrative Office of the Courts, adjusted the funding distribution for 2020-21 to ensure that districts, charter schools, and tribal compact schools receive comparable funding to previous years.
 2021-22 was the first year that OSPI received this funding directly.

 During the 2021 legislative session, the Legislature expanded the scope of this funding from solely reimbursing school districts for the costs of filing truancy petitions.
 School districts may now use the funds to support youth that are at risk of becoming truant or youth that are truant.
 This change will necessitate a different methodology of distributing funding to school districts.
 Moving forward, the funding will no longer be based solely on the number of petitions filed.
-However, for the 2021-22 school year, OSPI maintained the same allocations as the previous school year (2020-21), while collecting data from school districts on how they have historically deployed this funding.
-This data will inform how funding will be allocated in 2022-23.
+However, for the 2022-23 school year, OSPI maintained the same allocations as the previous school year (2021-22).

-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings: